dj-nitehawk/MongoDB.Entities/Documentation/wiki/Indexes.md

 > fuzzy text searching requires a bit of special handling, please see [_here_](Indexes-Fuzzy-Text-Search.md) for detailed information.

 ## Other index types
-use the same `Index<T>` method as above but with the type parameters of the keys set to one of the following:
+use the same `Index<T>()` method as above but with the type parameters of the keys set to one of the following enum values:
 - Ascending
 - Descending
 - Geo2D